How Not to Write an Admissions Essay: Pitfalls You Can (and Should) Avoid

 However, this presents several issues.
 Besides the fact that most admissions officers are savvy to this trick, there is also the issue of your integrity.
 Dean Sarratt at Vanderbilt University once told her students, “Today, I am going to give you two examinations, one in trigonometry and one in honesty.
 I hope you will pass them both, but if you must fail one, let it be trigonometry.”
 Yes, college is important, and getting into a college of your choice might seem like the most important thing in the world at the time.
 However, it is not worth compromising your character.

 4. Telling the Reader Things that You Could Be Showing – “Show, don’t tell” is the English teacher’s mantra for good reason, but many people have a difficult time mastering this important skill.
 Essentially, the idea is a variation on the saying, “A picture is worth a thousand words.”
 Rather than telling readers what they should be getting from your essay, you need to relate specific anecdotes that illustrate your main point.
+Write using all your senses and use description.
 For instance, compare simply stating “I was so bored on bed rest that I thought I would go crazy” with:

 I sped through the entire series of The Office three times.
 My cell phone Sudoku record shrunk down to 1:29.
 I wrote a song about Arnold Palmer, the golfer.
 I wrote a song about Arnold Palmer, the drink.
 By July, I had run out of useless things to do and decided that if I was going to be stuck in bed for the summer, I would use this time to try some things that I had always wanted to try, but never had time to do.

-Showing, not telling, is a vital part of writing an engaging and intriguing essay.
-Besides providing more evocative proof of your main point, it also allows the reader to get a better sense of what you’ve experienced and the perspective you are bringing to the essay.
+Showing, not telling, is vital to writing an engaging and intriguing essay.
+Besides providing more evocative proof of your main point and being more fun to read, it also allows the reader to get a better sense of what you’ve experienced and the perspective you are bringing to the essay.